Welcome to Cardiff Muslim Primary School

 - Asking staff to maintain distance from pupils not in their bubble and from other staff in school as much as possible

-- No salah in school, except Years 5&6 who will be required to bring in their own travel prayer mats which will be labelled and kept in school.
-All other children will need to perform Dhuhr salah at home.
+- Salah in school will be done in class bubbles and the older children will be required to bring in their own travel prayer mats which will be labelled and kept in school.

-- Break and Lunch time will be staggered
+- Break and Lunch times will be staggered

 - Limited number of children allowed to visit the toilet at one time